Plaza of Nations

 Plaza of Nations from False Creek, before demolition in 2007.

 Plaza of Nations after demolition (2018).

 The Plaza of Nations was an entertainment complex located on the northeast shore of False Creek in Vancouver, British Columbia.

 It was part of the British Columbia Pavilion during Expo '86, and along with Science World, Canada Place, and the Roundhouse Community Centre, it had been one of the remaining physical reminders of the Expo.
 The sheltered plaza had a capacity of 4,500 for performances.
 The Plaza had been nominated by the city's Heritage Commission to be added to the Vancouver Heritage Register.
 Along with the Roundhouse and Science World, Plaza of Nations was considered important for demarcating the spatial extent of the world's fair, which was a transformative event for the city in its centennial year.
-It was decided in 2007 that the building was to be demolished completely, leaving the Edgewater Casino the only remaining structure, although it may be rebuilt or redesigned.
+It was decided in 2007 that the building was to be demolished completely, leaving the Edgewater Casino as the only remaining structure, itself closing in 2017.

 Plaza of Nations consisted of Enterprise Hall, the West Building, the East Building, and the Covered Plaza.
 It has been owned by Canadian Metropolitan Properties since 1990.
 The site housed Edgewater Casino, until its relocation to Parq Vancouver in September 2017, and hosted various cultural and entertainment events, including the Dragon Boat Festival, and has been a popular events venue for various ethnic communities in Vancouver, as well as for corporate events.

 Plaza of Nations was the only outdoor sheltered plaza in Vancouver, as well as the city's only cultural venue on the waterfront.
 It was also an important mid-size venue for popular music acts, with artists such as Foo Fighters, Hootie & the Blowfish, Fugazi, My Morning Jacket and Garbage, performing concerts at the venue.